Hey, I’m Claudia! I was elected by YOU to represent all students at Imperial and work towards improving our student experience.

 - I noticed a lot of my time this term was taken up with administration processes, such as eActivities approvals, refunds, contract signing, sending off bank payments, changing passwords on email accounts for club committee members, or re-activating club emails.

 - To track how much I did each week, I began to keep a log of all these tasks, as well as asking why did these tasks fall with me?

 - From this, I established a lot of this admin was with me just because it had been in the past for so long, no one knew exactly why.
 I also established that a lot of the admin could be redirected to the appropriate teams (as in the case of refunds), eliminated by the new version of eActivities being coded currently, or given to another staff member (who would have to be hired).

-- For the moment, most of these admin roles will sit with me for the rest of my year, but change whenthte new DPFS comes in
+- For the moment, most of these admin roles will sit with me for the rest of my year, but change when the new DPFS comes in

 - During this time, I have also looked at my job description, comparing it to both what I do and what I think I should do in the role.
-Combined with conversations with Rob (President), this has lead to a role review and suggested ammendments to be finalised and released to the public soon.
+Combined with conversations with Rob (President), this has lead to a role review and suggested ammendments.

-- Next Steps: Find people to run for my role next year!
+- Next Steps: Hope people run for my role next year!
 [Please do send me a message if you're interested and I'll tell you more about the role!]

 - Status: Completed Improve the CSP sponsorship process